kanishkez/llm-implementations/README.md

-My attempt to implement the Transformer architecture from the paper Attention is all you need (https://arxiv.org/pdf/1706.03762)
+In this repo I try to implement the architectures behind modern llms

+So far done with:
+1. Transformer
+2. KV Cache